RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 When deposit is called:
 - The user submits `hash(concat(nullifier, secret))`, along with the cryptocurrency they are depositing.
-- Tornado cash validates the amount deposited is the denomination it accepts.
+- Tornado Cash validates the amount deposited is the denomination it accepts.
-- Tornado cash adds the commitment to the next leaf.
+- Tornado Cash adds the commitment to the next leaf.
 Leaves are never removed.

 When withdraw is called:
 - The user reconstructs the Merkle Tree based on the events emitted by Tornado Cash
 - The user must supply the hash of the `nullifier` (publicly), the Merkle root they are verifying against, and a zk proof that they know the `nullifier`, `secret`, and Merkle proof
-- Tornado cash verifies the `nullifier` hasn’t been used before
+- Tornado Cash verifies the `nullifier` hasn’t been used before
-- Tornado cash verifies the proposed root is one of the last 30 roots
+- Tornado Cash verifies the proposed root is one of the last 30 roots
-- Tornado cash verifies the zero knowledge proof
+- Tornado Cash verifies the zero knowledge proof

 There is nothing stopping a user from submitting a nonsense leaf with no known preimage.
 In that case, the submitted cryptocurrency will remain stuck in the contract forever.